Fluid Mechanics with Analysis Using Computations and Experiments

 Faculty Advisor: Dr. Ajay Agrawal, Professor, Mechanical Engineering

-In recent years, quantitative Rainbow Schlieren Deflectometry (RSD) technique has been developed and applied to non-intrusively obtain temperature and species concentration measurements in non-reacting and reacting flow configurations.
+Project Description: In recent years, quantitative Rainbow Schlieren Deflectometry (RSD) technique has been developed and applied to non-intrusively obtain temperature and species concentration measurements in non-reacting and reacting flow configurations.
 In the RSD technique, the knife-edge of a convection Schlieren system is substituted with a computer generated color filter to relate the angular ray deflection to color (or hue) in the rainbow Schlieren image.
 The figure shows a RSD image of a laminar flame.
 Unique features of the RSD technique are: no lasers are involved and, hence, the apparatus is relatively inexpensive; the technique is robust and it can accept minor mechanical vibrations and misalignments; the measurements are obtained across the whole field; and high spatial resolution (on the order of 0.1 mm) and temporal resolution (on the order of 5000 Hz) can be attained in systems with field of view of 100 mm or more.
 Recently, we have developed a miniature RSD apparatus using the principles of the macro-scale rainbow Schlieren apparatus.

 REU Participant’s Role: The students will be involved in applying the RSD technique to study phenomena such as near injector flow of a fuel atomizer, two-phase flow inside micro-channels, turbulent structure of flames, shock-cell structures of under-expanded jets, temperature in heated jets and flames.